akeelnazir/revcd/README.md

 # REVCD (Review Code)

-A command-line utility to review code changes, built with Node.js and TypeScript.
+A command-line utility to list and review git commit changes, built with Node.js and TypeScript.

 ## Installation